seanox/aspect-js/manual/en/introduction.md

 which has a direct effect of the visibility of the composites.

-The [Model View Controller](mvc.md#sitemap) supports automatic [object/model binding](object-binding.md) for composites.
+The [Model View Controller](mvc.md#sitemap) supports automatic [view model binding](object-binding.md) for composites.
 The resources (CSS, JS, Markup) for composites can be outsourced to the module directory and are only loaded automatically when necessary.

 ```html
 <article id="example" composite>